Barrow County

 The Barrow County Sheriff Jud Smith and Board of Education Superintendent Dallas LeDuff did not respond to efforts to discuss the concerns.

-The pair sent a letter to families Friday acknowledging they are received many questions about security.
+The pair sent a letter to families Friday acknowledging they had received many questions about security.
 It says they are working on long term updates.

 They referred to the district website’s list of security measures in place.
 Staff have panic buttons on badges, doors lock digitally, and troopers will be on campus to add to school resource officer patrols.